Fundamental Analysis Book Summaries

 Al Frank, New Prudent Speculator

 Investor Al Frank's newsletter, The Prudent Speculator, had one of the better stock picking track records according to The Hubert Financial Digest.
 Eventually, a mutual fund was started using the strategies outlined in the book.
-Al Frank, who was primarily a value investor, discusses his philosophies and trading ideas.
+Al Frank, who was primarily a value investor, discusses his philosophies and trading ideas in his book New Prudent Speculator.

 Peter Lynch, Beating the Street